whzhangg/autoSymTB/README.md

 It is found that implementation of multiprocess (using concurrent) does not speed up implementation of the mathematic process in `solve_secular`.
 It seems that the implementation of numpy and scipy already utilize all the parallel capability of multi-core (vie multi-threading, as discussed [here](https://stackoverflow.com/questions/6941459/is-it-possible-to-know-which-scipy-numpy-functions-run-on-multiple-cores)) so that any additional parallalization will not speed up the process.
 Therefore, in the implementation of transport property calculation, multiprocessing is not included.

+## SISSO

+The current code is integrated with the SISSO code through a provided interface.
+It aim to train and provide a parameterized description of the feature in band structure with a set of initial values.

 ## Appendix

 ### installation of libmsym (not needed)